 What is psychometrics?

 How does it help an individual and how is it conducted?
 In the field of psychological testing and scoring, psychometrics is a commonly known phenomenon.
-Those looking for a job at a firm will also come across the term of ‘psychometric testing’.
-However, if you want to find out more about psychometrics and the answers to the above stated questions, then read ahead.
+Those looking for a job at a firm will also come across the term of ‘psychometric testing.'
+However, if you want to find out more about psychometrics and the answers to the above-stated questions, then read ahead.

-Psychometrics is a field of psychological evaluation of an individual to assess his cognitive ability to draw solutions to a problem and his interpersonal and intrapersonal abilities.
+Psychometrics is a field of psychological evaluation of an individual to assess his cognitive ability to draw solutions to a problem and his interpersonal and intrapersonal skills.
 This study is concerned with the development of the theory, the testing instrument and the technique to carry out those tests with individuals who are assessed.

 It can be divided into two parts,

 2. The second part deals with the more statistical research.
-For example, judging the intra class correlation and using the item response theory.
+For example, judging the intraclass correlation and using the item response theory.